-Surface wave phase and group speeds are sensitive to the averaged Vs velocities over depths based on their sensitivity kernels, which deepen with period, but weakly constrain discontinuity depths or velocity jumps across the discontinuities.
-Receiver functions, in contrast, serve as a good complement to surface wave dispersion due to the information they provide about velocity contrasts.
-The joint inversion of surface wave dispersion and receiver functions has evolved to become a more effective means to resolve crustal and upper mantle structure than inversions based on either data set alone (e.g. Julià et al., 2000; Bodin et al., 2012; Shen et al., 2013a, b).
-Rayleigh wave ellipticity, or H/V (horizontal-to-vertical) ratio, is particularly sensitive to very shallow earth structure (e.g. Boore and Nafi Toksöz, 1969; Tanimoto and Rivera, 2008; Yano et al., 2009).
-Recently, Lin et al. (2012) demonstrated that intermediate to long-period H/V ratio measurements of earthquake surface wave signals are robust and compatible with traditional phase velocity measurements and can be used together with dispersion measurements to improve the resolution of crustal structures, especially in the several kilometers directly beneath the surface.
-In this study, we apply a non-linear Bayesian Monte-Carlo algorithm (Shen et al., 2013a) to estimate Vs structure by jointly interpreting Rayleigh wave velocities, RFs and Rayleigh wave ellipticity data.
+information at depths from about 30 to 60 km.
+RFs, in contrast, serve as a good complement to surface wave dispersion due to the information they provide about velocity contrasts.
+The joint inversion of surface wave dispersion and RFs has evolved to become a more effective means to resolve crustal and upper mantle structure than inversions based on either data set alone (e.g. Julià et al. 2000; Chang et al. 2004; Bodin et al. 2012; Shen et al. 2013a,b).
+Rayleigh wave ellipticity, or H/V (horizontal-to-vertical) ratio, is particularly sensitive to very shallow earth structure (e.g. Boore & Toksöz 1969; Tanimoto & Rivera 2008; Yano et al. 2009).
+Recently, Lin et al. (2012) demonstrated that intermediate to long-period H/V ratio measurements of earthquake surface wave signals are robust and compatible with traditional phase velocity measurements and can be used together with dispersion measurements to improve the resolution of crustal structures, especially in the several kilometres directly beneath the surface.
+Fig. 7(c) presents the depth sensitivity of the H/V ratio.
+In contrast with the sensitivity of phase/group velocities, the 30 s H/V ratio has its peak sensitivity at depths < 5 km, and changes sign at greater depths.
+As a result, using H/V alone to infer the subsurface structure suffers strongly in velocity trade-offs.
+In this study, we apply a non-linear Bayesian Monte-Carlo algorithm (Shen et al. 2013a) to estimate V_s structure by jointly interpreting Rayleigh wave velocities, RFs and Rayleigh wave ellipticity data.
 To the best of our knowledge, this is the first study to use these three data sets simultaneously.

-3.1 Model Parameterization
+3.1 Model parametrization

-Because Rayleigh waves are primarily sensitive to vertically polarized shear wave speeds (Vsv) rather than horizontally polarized shear wave speeds (Vsh), here we assume an isotropic Vsv model where Vs = Vsh = Vsv.
-RFs are used from 0-10 s and the longest period of surface waves that we use is 80 sec, which provides reliable information about the top 150 km of the crust and uppermost mantle.
+Because Rayleigh waves are primarily sensitive to vertically polarized shear wave speeds ($V{\rm sv}$) rather than horizontally polarized shear wave speeds ($V{\rm sh}$), here we assume an isotropic $V{\rm sv}$ model where $V{\rm s}=V{\rm sh}=V{\rm sv}$.
+RFs are used from 0-10 s and the longest period of surface waves that we use is 80 s, which provides reliable information about the top 150 km of the crust and uppermost mantle.

 We invert for a local 1-D model beneath each station rather than on a regular grid, and form the 3-D model by compiling the complete set of 1-D models.
-Following Shen et al. (2013a, b), we impose a smooth parameterization vertically between interfaces.
+Following Shen et al. (2013a,b), we impose a smooth parametrization vertically between interfaces.